You're wondering what lenses can a Canon T3i use

 If your slowest steady shutter speed was 1/60 second without image stabilization, then you would be able to get sharp images at 1/6 second.
 That's crazy.
 Image stabilization if particularly valuable with long telephoto lenses where even the slightest amount of camera movement is exaggerated.

-One of the nice features with this lens is that is has a lock to prevent the lens from changin its zoom setting when you are moving and it also has IS image stabilization too.
+One of the nice features with this lens is that is has a lock to prevent the lens from changing its zoom setting when you are moving and it also has IS image stabilization too.

 At the time of this writing, this lens is only $400 on Amazon.